jbiatek/BSGRulebook/rulebook.md

 An Evasive Maneuver cannot be used when a viper is damaged by the Main Batteries because it is not being attacked.

 Under the effects of "Gravity Well", a Skill card must be discarded to activate a viper.
 For "Command", or any other card that allows a player to activate a viper, 1 card must be discarded for each activation.
 Actions that allow for moving or attacking with a viper, like "Maximum Firepower" or "Full Throttle", only require 1 card to perform the entire action even if it involves multiple attacks or moves.
-A pilot moving their own ship during their Movement step or with an Executive Order is not an activation and does not require a discard.
+A pilot moving their own ship during their Movement step or with the first step of an Executive Order is performing a move, not an activation, so a card does not need to be discarded.

 #### Mark VII Vipers